Godslovelee/smart_core/README.md

 ## Setup and How to USe
 First Things First:
-1. Setup MQTT on your terminal(Linux) `package`sudo apt-get install mosquitto
+1. Setup MQTT on your terminal(Linux) `sudo apt-get install mosquitto`